quattor/quattor.github.com/_posts/2012-12-15-migrating-to-json-profiles.md

 Compression of the JSON profile is optional but suggested.

 During a while (say, a week), you want to compile all your profiles both in Pan and in JSON format.
-That way, nodes that don't receive updates (f.i, if they are down), will be able to access their profiles from their old URLs and adapt to the new ones gradually.
+That way, nodes that miss some updates updates (f.i, if they are down), will be able to access their profiles from their old URLs and adapt to the new ones gradually.

 You also have to declare the generation of dependency files.